JJ/granada-off/text/buskers.md

 # Buskers, street performers, mimes, flashmobs and other stuff mainly happening outdoors

-You might or might not find them, or by the time you read this maybe they've moved to some place sunnier and where their art is better appreciated.
+You might or might not find them, or by the time you read this maybe they have moved to some place sunnier and where their art is better appreciated.
 But there are a few recurring remarkable characters some of which I will include here for the only reason I have seen them and liked them.